-Once you install Windows through the USB, you will be prompted to chose some privacy settings.
-Make sure to uncheck all the options to reduce the amount of services running in the background.
+Once you install Windows through the USB, you will be prompted to choose some privacy settings.
+Make sure to uncheck all the options to reduce the number of services running in the background.

-After the installation is done, go to Settings then download all the Windows updates, afterwards install your GPU Drivers, for Nvidia Click Here, for AMD Click Here.
-Make sure you get the right model for your cards when you install the drivers, and always install the latest official download(not beta), unless you are using a RTX 3060 then use this guide.
+After the installation is done, go to Settings then download all the Windows updates, afterward install your GPU Drivers, for Nvidia Click Here, for AMD Click Here.
+Make sure you get the right model for your cards when you install the drivers, and always install the latest official download(not beta), unless you are using an RTX 3060 then use this guide.

 Finish installing all the updates, then install these applications:

 Now reboot your Mining Rig and make sure ALL the updates are installed.